Build Your Best Skin Care Routine

 Large pores are another common skin concern.
 While pore size is largely determined by genetics, dead skin cell buildup, loss of elasticity and excess oil production can cause them to expand and enlarge.
 Large pores often accompany oily and combination skin types, which suffer from over-productive sebaceous glands.

 Regular cleansing and gentle exfoliation are essential steps for large pores.
 These actions remove sebum from the skin’s surface and relieve pore congestion, allowing pores to shrink to their normal size.
-Clay and charcoal masks are also be beneficial, producing a gentle astringent action that tightens and minimizes pore openings.
+Clay and charcoal masks are also beneficial, producing a gentle astringent action that tightens and minimizes pore openings.

 The primary signs of aging include fine lines, wrinkles and sagging skin, each of which is a direct result of the body’s aging processes.
 Over time, production of hyaluronic acid, collagen and elastin slows, causing skin to lose volume, density and elasticity, triggering the visible signs of aging.
 This natural depletion accounts for only ten percent of skin aging; the remaining ninety percent is brought on by long-term exposure to free radicals.
 These cause oxidative stress that damages skin cells and accelerates the aging process.